mlrumble/mlrumble/content/posts/Blog created.md

 And finally deploy again using: `sh deploy.sh`.

+* * *

-## Formatting a Post:
+## Formatting Posts:
-Check out the markdown that has been used to create this post at :
+Check out the markdown that has been used to create this post [here](https://raw.githubusercontent.com/mlrumble/mlrumble/master/content/posts/Blog%20created.md)

+Also check out the [Style Guide](https://avianto.github.io/hugo-kiera/posts/style-guide/) and [Image Style Guide](https://avianto.github.io/hugo-kiera/posts/image-content/)

+To see the .md files for these above style guides go to folder: <kbd>/themes/kiera/exampleSite/content/posts</kbd>

+* * *

+Hope you liked this post.
 You are up and running now.
+Do comment if you get stuck or like this post.
 Enjoy!!!